null

 When and Where to Use an ANSI Class 2 SRL

-• When a user ties below D-ring
+• When a user ties off below the D-ring, including waist-level or structure-mounted anchorage

 How to Identify a Class 2 SRL